Thayjes/Finding_Lane_Lines/writeup_template.md

 2. I then used the Gaussian Blur function to remove noise in the grayscale image.
 This smoothens the variation in intensity throughout the image.
 The blurred image is displayed below
 ![Blurred][image2]

+3. I then used the in built Canny function to identify the edges in the image.
+This involved experimenting with two values are a lower threshold and a higher threshold to determine which pixels are truly edges.
+Finally I was able to obtain an image of the edges (which is a binary image with edged pixels = 255 and non-edge pixels = 0) as shown below :

+![Edged][image3]

 ### 2. Identify potential shortcomings with your current pipeline